bernoulli26/CFTBP/README.md

 if n>=5, it take too long so I gave up.
 ```
 if you have a batter idea of code, please tell me so that improve this program.

+Here is my etherium wallet address

+0xA809A84B708852d08e1bb1cE2555604456D21A24

+if it was helpful to you, please buy me a cup of coffee, Thanks.